 Payroll software can essentially make or break your success for payroll processing.
 The best tools out there help you automate manual tasks and ensure accuracy for each pay cycle.
 These tools typically come with time-tracking features, accounting integrations, employee benefits administration, and so much more.

-While there are lots of great options out there to consider, Gusto is our top recommendation.
+While there are lots of great options out there to consider, Gusto is an exceptional solution for small businesses.

 More than 100,000 businesses rely on Gusto for payroll.
 It’s an all-in-one payroll and HR solution that’s perfect for the vast majority of companies.
 We recommend Gusto because it’s easy to use, making it an ideal choice for beginners new to using payroll software.

-With plans starting at just $45 per month, it’s very affordable.
+Gusto pricing starts at $40/month base price + $6/month per employee.
 You can access the platform from anywhere and process your payroll in minutes.
 Gusto also makes it easy to put payroll processing on autopilot.

 The software comes with tools to simplify your hiring and onboarding process as well.
 Gusto even gives you the ability to administer and manage employee benefits.